mark-me/mark-me.github.io/_pages/tutorials/project-template.md

 ## Installing missing packages

+The following is done in the script below:

 * The vector _list_of_packages_ contains all packages I regularly use; you can adjust this to your own needs.
 * This list is compared to the already installed packages, resulting in a vector _new_packages_ that contains only the packages that are not yet installed.
 * If uninstalled packages are detected, these are installed.
 * Load all packages
 * remove the vectors after use

 ```r
 list_of_packages <- c("ggplot2", "dplyr", "magrittr", "purrr", "fst", "ggmap", "ggthemes", "reshape2", "scales", "xlsx",
                        "stringr", "RColorBrewer", "qgraph", "Hmisc", "factoextra", "cluster", "kimisc", "ggrepel", "class",